ZtereoHYPE/ZtereoBOT/README.md

 Thank you for reading this readme and I thank very much all of the past, present, and future contributors of this project :D

 ### Credits:
 Some icons used in the embeds are from fontawesome and have been re-colored.
+(I had to put this here)